jorbDehmel/oak/README.md

 ## Overview

+`Oak` is a modern low-level programming language with compile-time modifiable syntax.
+Its usecase is in low-level language and compiler design (see the later section on dialects). `Oak` also aims to have an integrated build system, necessitating only one call to the compiler per executable.

-`Oak` is a modern, compiled, low-level, statically-typed programming language.
-It uses `Rust`-like typing, without `Rust`'s lifetimes system.
-It is analogous to `C++` with stronger macro support, modern typing, compile-time syntax modification and integrated package management.
+`Oak` uses `Rust`-like typing, without
+`Rust`'s lifetimes system.
+It is similar to `C` with stronger macro support, modern typing, generics, compile-time syntax modification and integrated package management.

 This document outlines the basics of `Oak`, as well as the canonical formatting of `Oak` code.
 Deviation from this